SebasPask/king-living-dashboard/TASK.md

 - [x] Build unified dashboard page (`/pages/index.js`) (2025-08-31)
 - [x] Ensure UI is responsive and display-friendly (2025-08-31)
 - [x] Add state management with redux (2025-08-31)
+- [x] Add a stats section featuring revenue, expenses, new orders, and processed orders to Redux.
+Update this section to display different data depending on the selected region.
+(2025-09-01)
+- [x] Implement mock data generator using `@faker-js/faker` (2025-09-01)